 • Wash your hands thoroughly with soap and running water afterward.

 • Note UQ workers should only undertake mould clean-up for jobs where the mould is less than 1m2 in total size.
-All other jobs > 1m2 should be outsourced to UQ’s specialist mould remediator.
+All other jobs > 1m2 should be outsourced to UQ’s specialist mould contractor.

 Is air monitoring required?